Nashik Airport: History

 the airport on 20 September 2011.
 The cargo services are managed by HALCON, a joint working group between HAL and Container Corporation of India (CONCOR) along with Clarion Solutions.
 The airport is capable of handling large aircraft like the Antonov AN-124s after having creating additional parking space and medical facilities.
 Clarion Solutions is the cargo terminal operator.

 In 2011, HAL signed a Memorandum of Understanding (MoU) with the Government of Maharashtra for an upgradation of the airport.
 This involves a passenger terminal worth ₹ 84 crores.
 The Government of Maharashtra paid ₹ 74 crores of the terminal project cost and HAL funded the remaining ₹ 10 crore.
 After coming on the Directorate General of Civil Aviation (DGCA)'s air map, HAL is now in the process of appointing a private company to develop, to operate and maintain the airport terminal at the airport on a revenue sharing basis.

 Scheduled passenger air services to Nashik was revived after a gap of eight years when Air Deccan commenced operations to Mumbai and Pune on 23 December 2017 under the government's UDAN scheme.

+In March 2025, HAL announced plans to develop a new runway parallel to the existing one.